reinderien/notto/readme.md

     70.7 - 0.5 + a < b

-This pruning step is highly effective, and even for large input produces an optimised waypoint sequence that never exceeds 20 elements.
-Since `multiset` is typically implemented as a balanced binary tree and has O(log(m)) insertion, `m` as the length of the optimised waypoint sequence, and since the set size remains small, the inner loop becomes O(1) amortised over `n`.
+This pruning step is highly effective, and even for large input produces an optimised waypoint sequence that never exceeds 20 elements. `multimap` is typically implemented as a balanced binary tree and has O(log(m)) insertion and lookup, `m` as the length of the optimised waypoint sequence.
+Since the map size remains small, the inner loop becomes O(1) amortised over `n`.

 Negative penalty accrual
 ------------------------

 Up to now, the inner loop that is aggregated by a `min()` required adding a penalty to every skip-to waypoint in the optimised waypoint sequence.
-This expense can be reduced from O(m) to O(1) and avoiding `m` mutations (indeed, avoiding mutation of any kind on the optimised waypoint structures): do not accrue positive penalties in the inner loop.
+This expense can be reduced from O(m) to O(1), avoiding `m` mutations (indeed, avoiding mutation of any kind on the optimised waypoint structures): do not accrue positive penalties in the inner loop.
 Instead, assign the current visited waypoint's penalty as a negative cost component rather than a positive cost component.
 All cost ordering - variant and invariant - remains in increasing order; all relative cost distances remain the same as they